PlutoZhang/Zowe-docs/topics/atlas-ussfileapis.md

 # USS File APIs

-Use USS File APIs to read and list UNIX Files.
+Use USS File APIs to create, read, update, and delete USS files.
 See the following table for the available operations and their descriptions and prerequisites.

 |REST API|Description|Prerequisite|
 |--------|-----------|-------------|